SYSTEMS IN ACTION · Breaking the Frame

 In group dynamics, whoever controls the emotional frame controls the room.

 The men attempted to establish dominance by making her the outsider to their comfort.
+Their message:

 We are unembarrassed as a unified group.

-You should feel off balance.
+You should feel off balance and external.

 Cynthia recognized the structure.